Getting started

 npm install @woosh/meep-engine

-The package ships with the full engine source under src/, a prebuilt module bundle under build/, and the editor scaffolding under editor/.
+The package ships with the full engine source under src/ and a prebuilt module bundle under build/.
 There are no binary blobs.

 The two core pieces